 Choose a time to run the script.

-You should perform the backup when the system has low usage, such as a when most of your users are sleeping.
+You should perform the backup when the system has low usage, such as when most of your users sleep.

 Pick a time between 02:00 to 05:00.